mionova/JavaScript-Playground/exercises/15-DOM/01-DOM-set-timer-WIP/README.md

 ## Set timer

-Update dynamically an HTML page using JavaScript.
+Dynamic updates to an HTML page using JavaScript.

 ### Demo